Agriculture - Food, Science

 Knowledge:

-• Acquire in-depth knowledge of genetics and genomics, cellular and molecular biology, plant biology (development, ecophysiology, basis of interactions with microorganisms, etc.).
+• Acquire in-depth knowledge in the fields of genetics and genomics, cellular and molecular biology, plant biology (development, ecophysiology, basis of interactions with microorganisms, etc.).

-• Acquire the tools required for a scientific approach (statistics, bioinformatics, critical analysis, project management, etc.).
+• Acquire the tools required for the scientific approach (statistics, bioinformatics, critical analysis, project management, etc.)

-• Master the modern research strategies used to approach plant improvement (high-throughput genotyping and phenotyping, association genetics, modeling, comparative genomics and translational biology, molecular engineering, etc.).
+• Master modern research strategies used to address plant improvement (high-throughput genotyping and phenotyping, association genetics, modeling, comparative genomics and translational biology, molecular engineering, etc.).

-• Have a vision of the related disciplines that need to be mobilized to conduct a plant improvement project in a development aid context (living rights, ethno-ecology, fair and equitable partnership, etc.).
+• Have an understanding of the related disciplines that need to be mobilized to carry out a plant improvement project in a development aid context (biological rights, ethno-ecology, fair and equitable partnerships, etc.).

-• Know how to mobilize concepts and tools from different disciplines to define a research question and set up an experiment, analyze results and draw conclusions and/or operating models.
+• Know how to use concepts and tools from different disciplines to define a research question and set up an experiment, analyze results, and draw conclusions and/or develop operating models.

-• Identify the issues raised at different scales of integration (molecule, cell, whole plant, plant in relation to its environment, plant in relation to a human and social context) and integrate them into a multi-scale approach to design an improvement strategy.
+• Know how to identify issues at different levels of integration (molecule, cell, whole plant, plant in relation to its environment, plant in relation to a human and social context) and integrate them into a multi-level approach in order to develop an improvement strategy.

-• Know how to search for or gather relevant scientific information to tackle a given problem, prioritize this information, compare it, synthesize it and build working hypotheses for new research.
+• Know how to search for or collect relevant scientific information to address a given problem, prioritize this information, compare it, synthesize it, and develop working hypotheses for further research.

-• Know how to communicate and argue rigorously and accurately, adapted to different audiences and contexts, through oral or written presentations.
+• Know how to communicate and argue rigorously and accurately in a manner appropriate to different audiences or contexts, through oral or written presentations.

-• Know how to manage a project as part of a team, identify and develop collaborations with researchers or professionals bringing complementary skills and expertise.
+• Knowing how to lead a project within a team, knowing how to identify and develop collaborations with researchers or professionals who bring complementary skills and expertise.

-• Know how to work in a team, develop and implement a joint project.
+• Knowing how to work as part of a team, develop and implement a joint project.

-• Know how to comply with the legal, ethical and scientific rules of conduct relating to experimentation, publication and use of documents, sharing of biological resources and partnerships.
+• Know how to comply with legal, ethical, and scientific rules and standards related to experimentation, publication, and use of documents, sharing of biological resources, and partnerships.

-• Ability to adapt to multicultural working environments.
+• Knowing how to adapt to multicultural work environments.

 Read more